matan-h/flutter_unused/README.md

 Contributions are welcome!
 Please feel free to submit a pull request.

+## LLM Disclaimer

+Most of the code was written by LLM, specifically `airder/gemini2.0`.

 ## License

 This project is licensed under the MIT License.